-A book series is a sequence of books with certain characteristics in common that are formally identified together as a group.
+A book series is a sequence of books with specific characteristics in common that are formally identified together as a group.
 These characteristics are often easy to identify.
-For example, Goosebumps is a famous children book series that depicts fictional children being involved in scary situations.
+For example, Goosebumps is a famous children’s book series depicting fictional children involved in scary situations.
 Another example is the Choose Your Own Adventure books, which allow readers to assume the role of the protagonist and make choices that determine the main character’s actions and the plot’s outcome.

-Some books within Branching Plot Books make it more obvious that the reader can change the plot and take charge of the premise.
+Some books within Branching Plot Books make it more evident that the reader can change the plot and take charge of the premise.
 For example, The Crawl Space has 24 choices and 11 alternate endings, allowing the reader to decide how the storyline should flow.
-Different readers might take different paths, which can change their impressions of the story.
+Readers might take different paths, which can change their impressions of the story.

 There is no right or wrong way to interpret Branching Plot Books because the book series is tailored to every reader.
 Branching Plot Books is where the reader becomes the author.

 Arthur Mills has traveled the world, both literally and figuratively.
 In his military life as an Army Chief Warrant Officer, he was stationed in several countries the world over.
 As a reader, he’s been able to visit hundreds more.
 And as a writer?
 He’s been able to create a world all his own.

 Arthur is the creator of Branching Plot Books, a book series devoted to reader interaction and double entendre.
 Arthur has been able to pen novels to captivate people of all ages.
 Whether it’s the horror of The Empty Lot Next Door, or the interactivity of The Crawl Space, Arthur’s primary goal in writing has always been to develop a deeper means of communication with the world—both real and imagined.